A view of the main shrine in Ashtalakshmi temple which has 4 levels

 Overview

-A unique multi-storeyed temple built in 1976 featuring four levels, each dedicated to different manifestations of the Goddess Lakshmi.
+Ashtalakshmi Temple Chennai is a unique multi-storeyed temple built in 1976 featuring four levels, each dedicated to different manifestations of the Goddess Lakshmi.

 ‘Ashta’ refers to the number eight; Ashtalakshmi represents the eight forms of Lakshmi that preside over distinct aspects of human life.